-Our board has 11 directors.
-The eleven nominees named below are proposed to be elected at this annual meeting to serve until the 2022 Annual Meeting of Stockholders and until their successors are elected and qualified.
+Our board currently has 11 directors.
+As of the time of the 2022 annual meeting, as James D. Woodrum is not standing for reelection to the board, the size of the board will be reduced to ten directors.
+The ten nominees named below are proposed to be elected at this annual meeting to serve until the 2023 Annual Meeting of Stockholders and until their successors are elected and qualified.
 All of the nominees have been nominated for election by our board of directors upon the recommendation of the nominating and governance committee of the board of directors.